Google AdWords for Outdoor Advertising?

 At some point in the future it will be easy to connect these display networks and book them in a simple and effective way.
 And it will be easier to measure impact from say, booking a screen near your shop.

-What is your favourite or most innovative DOOH project?
+What is your favorite or most innovative DOOH project?
 And why?

 Google opening up DOOH and making it accessible and easy to use for everyone.